Updated 18 January 2021

 - Wash your hands before and after your journey and carry hand sanitiser with you if you can.

-- Bring a face covering to wear unless you are exempt, this includes inside rail stations and on trains.
+- Wear a face covering (unless you are exempt), both inside rail stations and on trains.

 - Buy your ticket before travel using contactless payment if possible.